Member Initiated Projects

 - WBG Integrated High Voltage APM/OBCM Converter for Future Use in Autonomous Vehicles (Virginia Tech)

-Submit any questions using the form below.
-All questions and corresponding answers will be posted here.
+Submit any questions related to the pending Round #5 Member Initiated Projects using the form below.
+All questions will be posted anonymously with corresponding answers.
+Questions and answers will be posted here.